netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - Run the script on a daily schedule (by default at 2AM)
 - Mount your configuration and output directories into the container

 You can customize the run schedule by modifying the `CRON` environment variable in `docker-compose.yml`.
+It is recommended to schedule UMTK right before your Kometa runs.

 > [!TIP]
 > You can point the UMTK script to write overlays/collections directly into your Kometa folders by adjusting the volume mounts.